 Continuous brewing is the easiest way to brew Kombucha!
 Just add brewed sweet tea when you are running low on Kombucha Tea.
 Continuous Kombuch Brewing Kits includes glass vessel and Kombucha starter culture.

-Kombucha starter or "mother" culture in one pint of sour tea, enough to get started brewing up to one gallon of kombucha tea.
+Kombucha starter or “mother” culture in one cup of sour tea, enough to get started brewing up to one gallon of kombucha tea.
 The Kombucha is a tough rubber-like skin, which is actually a complex symbiosis of yeasts and bacteria.
-The skin, or SCOBY (scO-bee, symbiotic colony of bacteria and yeast), is grown on an infusion of tea and sugar, allowing the yeast and bacteria complex to proliferate, producing an acidic and sour cider-like beverage usually referred to as Kombucha tea.
+SCOBY (scO-bee, symbiotic colony of bacteria and yeast), is grown on an infusion of tea and sugar, allowing the yeast and bacteria complex to proliferate, producing an acidic and sour cider-like beverage usually referred to as Kombucha tea.
 Often called the Manchurian Mushroom, it is not a mushroom at all.

 Some alcohol is produced by the yeast during fermentation, but is ultimately changed to acetic acid by the bacteria .
 The finished Kombucha Tea will contain roughly 0.5 to 1% alcohol as well as lesser amounts of lactic acid, tartaric acid, malic acid, malonic acid, citric acid, and oxalic acid.
 A small amount of caffeine may also be present if the brew originated with black or green teas.